 A/B testing and Multivariate Testing (MVT) are the two most common website testing methods in terms of conversion rate.
-Even though A/B testing is preferred in many cases as it gives faster results, MVT can add more value in some cases.
+Even though A/B testing is preferred in many cases for a wide variety of reasons from faster results to smaller traffic, MVT can add more value in certain cases, especially web pages with more interactive elements.
 To choose between them, it is important to know about them and their advantages.

 A/B testing

-In an A/B test which is the simpler one of the two, we create different versions of our webpage - version A and version B but it is not necessary to limit it to 2 versions.
-Certain percentage of the visitors (50% for 2 versions, 20% for 5 versions) are displayed with one of the versions and the rest of the traffic with the other versions.
-We let real traffic interact with our webpage to see which version offers the better results.
+In A/B testing, which is the simpler test of the two, we create multiple variations of our webpage.
+In this example, we will go with two variations: version A and version B. Version A is shown to a certain percentage of visitors while the rest are served with version B (let's assume 50% for version A and 50% for version B).
+We let the real traffic interact with our webpage to see which version offers the better results.
 To make sure the visitor who has already interacted with one version doesn't see another version in action when visiting the website again, we use cookies.

 Advantages: